ay-b/docker-healthcheck/README.md

 Because there are some cases when you can't or don't want to have `curl` in your deployment.
 Having web-services in containers often require checking they're alive and didn't crash for any reason.
-`Healthy` is a 15-lines code that compiles to a relatively small binary that does a single job: query an url and return an error code.
+`Healthcheck` is a 15-lines code that compiles to a relatively small binary that does a single job: query an url and return an error code.

 So instead of having something like
-`apt update && apt install curl no-install-recommends -y && apt clean && rm -rf /var/lib/apt/lists/*` You just copy compiled binary to the container and call it from healthcheck.
+`apt update && apt install curl no-install-recommends -y && apt clean && rm -rf /var/lib/apt/lists/*` You just copy compiled binary to the container and call it from compose healthcheck.
+Especially useful in pipelines that being run a thousand times a day to save some time and traffic.
 # How?

-Just `healthy --code "20\d" --url http://example.com:80`
+Just `healthcheck --code "20\d" --url http://example.com:80`
 Or, if used as a healthcheck for docker, just run without args to check `http://localhost:8080` for code `200` (I'm assuming here that you have `8080` as your service port open).

 ### Legit args